cmc-aau/hpc-docs/docs/access.md

 Use Git Bash, which includes SSH keygen, or install a tool like PuTTYgen.

 #### Adding Public Keys to the Server

-Copy your public key to the server using `ssh-copy-id -i ~/.ssh/biocloud.pub username@hostname`.
-This must be done on each server individually since they don't share home folders.
-You can use the same key across all servers though.
+Copy your public key to the server using `ssh-copy-id -i ~/.ssh/biocloud.pub username@hostname`, or manually add the contents of the public key file into the `~/.ssh/authorized_keys` file on any of the servers (the home folder is shared across them all).
+SSH requires that your user is the only one able to read the contents before you are allowed to login, so ensure the correct permissions are set using `chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys`.

+You should now be able to login securely without typing a password - have fun!